Hans Kuhn (chemist): Scientific research

 In the beginning of the 1960s, Kuhn thought about a new paradigm in chemistry: the synthesis of different molecules which fit structurally into each other in such a way that they form planned functional units (supramolecular machines).
-His research group constructed simple prototypes of supramolecular functional units by advancements of the Langmuir–Blodgett films.H.
-Kuhn, D. Möbius: "Systems of monomolecular layers-assembling and physico-chemical properties" Angew.
-Chem.
-Int.
-Ed.
-Engl, 10:620–37 (1971).
+His research group constructed simple prototypes of supramolecular functional units by advancements of the Langmuir–Blodgett films.
 Such films are known today under the name Langmuir–Blodgett-Kuhn-films (LBK-films) or Langmuir–Blodgett-Kuhn-(LBK)-layers.
 The many different techniques to manipulate systems of monolayers were developed in close cooperation of Kuhn and Dietmar Möbius.
 Thus the layers should be called Langmuir–Blodgett-Möbius-Kuhn (LBMK)-layers.

 In close correspondence to the objective of constructing supramolecular functional units he (now at the Max Planck Institute for Biophysical Chemistry in Göttingen) approached theoretically the origin of life: modelling a hypothetical chain of many small physical-chemical steps that leads to the genetic apparatus.
-Some steps are of particular significance, such as the step initiating the transition from a multiplication and translation apparatus into a multiplication, transcription and translation apparatus.H.
-Kuhn: "Model consideration for the origin of life.
-Environmental structure as stimulus for the evolution of chemical systems", Naturwissenschaften 63:68–80 (1976)H. Kuhn, J. Waser: "A model of the origin of life and perspectives in supramolecular engineering" in: J.-P.Behr (editor): "Lock-and-key principle", Chichester: Wiley 247–306 (1994)H. Kuhn: "Origin of life — Symmetry breaking in the universe: Emergence of homochirality" Current Opinion in Colloid & Interface Science 13:3–11 (2008).
+Some steps are of particular significance, such as the step initiating the transition from a multiplication and translation apparatus into a multiplication, transcription and translation apparatus.
 This genetic apparatus agrees in the basic structure and in the mechanism with the biological multiplication and translation apparatus.
 The skill of the experimentalist building supramolecular machines is replaced in life's origin by very particular conditions given by chance in a very particular location on the prebiotic earth and elsewhere in the universe driving the process.

 The unifying paradigm has led to construct supramolecular machines and to invent a pathway leading to an apparatus based on the same mechanism as the genetic apparatus of bio-systems.
 This required thinking in terms of strongly simplifying theoretical models describing complex situations.
 Important new methods were invented and developed in several laboratories.
 This caused a divergence - supramolecular chemistry, molecular electronics, Systems chemistry and important contributions to nano-technology.